KotoLLC/peacenik/docs/README.md

 ## Introduction

-Koto is an open-source, ad-free, social network with a mixture of central and distributed control.
-Central control provides a common login across all hubs, and prevents bad actors from joining a network.
-Distribution provides individual ownership, and privacy, for messages, images, and videos.
+Koto is an ad-free, hate-free, distributed social network.

 Koto is comparable to Facebook, rather than Twitter, as it is for closed circles of friendships.

 ## Status

-The alpha version should be ready in August 2020.
-You can check our progress [here](https://github.com/mreider/koto/projects/1)
+The alpha version is available.
+You can test it [here](https://koto.at)

 ## Comparison to other social network projects